Privacy policy

 The legal basis for the processing is Art.
 6 (1) sentence 1 lit. b GDPR.
 We store your data until you cancel your user account.
 Afterwards, your data in relation to the user account is deleted.

-We offer our users the option to display their private calendars by connecting with the Google Calendar API or by sharing their iCloud (Apple) calendars on our website, to check for scheduling conflicts, and to make the availability of team members (members of the same projects) visible.
-Members of the same projects can view the availability of their team members, but not the reasons for scheduling conflicts.
-Only the user themselves can view the details of the events and the reasons behind the scheduling conflicts. connactz does not store data from the Google Calendar API or the iCloud calendars.
-The information is reloaded via the connection each time it is used and kept up to date.
+We offer our users the option to display their private calendars on our website by connecting through the Google Calendar API, the Microsoft Outlook integration, or by sharing their iCloud (Apple) calendars, in order to check scheduling conflicts and make availabilities visible to team members (members of the same project).
+Members of the same project can view the availability of their teammates but not the reasons for any scheduling conflicts.
+Only the user themselves can view the details of events and the reasons for scheduling conflicts. connactz does not store any data from the Google Calendar API, Microsoft Outlook, or iCloud calendars.
+The information is reloaded through the connection each time the service is used and thereby kept up to date.

-To enable this, you will be prompted to provide your Google account login credentials and allow the API integration or, for iCloud (Apple) calendars, to provide an app-specific password for the connection.
-By using the Google Calendar API or the iCloud connection (Apple), we can access your calendar events and display them on our website.
+To enable this functionality, you will be asked to provide your Google or Microsoft account credentials and authorize the API integration, or, for iCloud (Apple) calendars, to set up an app-specific password for the connection.
+By using the Google Calendar API, the Microsoft Outlook integration, or the iCloud (Apple) connection, we can access your calendar events and display them on our website.
 We take appropriate measures to ensure that your calendar events are treated confidentially and processed in accordance with applicable data protection laws.
-Please note that we do not have access to your Google account login credentials and that the integration can be deactivated and deleted at any time by removing these connections in connactz or from your Google account settings, or by changing or removing the app-specific password with Apple.
+Please note that we do not have access to your Microsoft or Google account credentials and that you can deactivate and delete the integration at any time by removing these connections within connactz or from your Microsoft/Google account settings, or by changing or removing the app-specific password for Apple.

-The use or further transmission of information obtained from Google APIs to other apps is subject to the Google API Services User Data Policy (accessible via https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) as well as the Limited Use requirements.
+The use or disclosure of information obtained through Google APIs to other apps is subject to the Google API Services User Data Policy (available at https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes) and the Limited Use requirements.

 When you, as an artist/project, use our contract and invoice generator, we create contracts and invoices for you with organizers or other artists/projects with whom you have reached an agreement.
 In this context, we process the following data which may include personal data: